Frequently Asked Questions

 Of course, common sense must be used before placing an object outside your property because you are totally responsible for it.
 Maybe it would be badly perceived in your country or even forbidden.
 For a public donation, the best is always to put it on your property border so that a passerby can catch it.
 If you have a fence, maybe it has a ledge on which you can place the container?
 Within cities, it could be in front of your gate or driveway?
 If none of those are possible, you may prefer to use the private donation mode.

-This mode indicates that you will place your donation on your property.
+These modes indicate that you will place your donation on your property.
 In general this is because the public mode is not applicable to your situation or simply because you prefer not to offer the plant to a non PlantCatching member (in other terms, to a passerby).
 Two cases are possible.
-You can place it outside, on your property, by mentioning in the form comments that the person can walk on your property to grab the plant at an agreed location (behind the bin, under the deck, and so on).
+You can place it outside (semi-private mode), on your property, by mentioning in the form comments that the person can walk on your property to grab the plant at an agreed location (behind the bin, under the deck, and so on).
 This can be tricky sometimes because it may not be applicable to your culture, country or house.
-That’s why you can also keep it privately by indicating in the comments that the person must knock at the door to get it.
+That’s why you can also keep it privately.
+In this case, the person will have to contact you to get it.

 Why is the public release mode very important?